ProjectDRAM/514256B/README.md

 ```

 ## Special Thanks:
-I would like to thank 1st of all the Amiga and Commodore community for keeping alive these very old but so beloved and wonderful machines, and all the people who spend a lot of time to share their work with others:
+I would like to thank first of all the Amiga and Commodore community for keeping alive these very old but so beloved and wonderful machines, and all the people who spend a lot of time to share their work with others:

 Commodore 64 hardware test tools